jpodwys/superagent-cache/README.md

 ## .prune(callback (response))

+> Caution: if you use this function, `supergent-cache` will not trim the `response` object for you.
+Be sure that the result of your `.prune()` callback function is not circular and is not larger than it needs to be.

 If you need to dig several layers into superagent's response, you can do so by passing a function to .prune().
 Your prune function will receive superagent's response and should return a truthy value or null.
+The benefit of using this function is that you can cache only what you need.

 #### Arguments